tvatter/dot-files/README.md

 sudo apt dist-upgrade
 ```

-or if you have an nvidia GPU (XYZ is the latest driver compatible with your GPU)
+    * Or if you have an nvidia GPU (XYZ is the latest driver compatible with your GPU):

 ```
 sudo apt purge nvidia*